 The features and layout of your garage will determine how you need to position and space your fan(s) for optimum cooling.

-Cooling Off a Garage with an Overhead Door – No Windows
+How to Cool a Garage with No Windows

 This method works best with two floor-standing fans, but you can achieve similar effects with one floor-standing fan or one to two wall-mounted fans.

-You may think that in order to cool down your garage, you need to position a fan at the back of the garage to push the hot air out.
-Actually, the opposite is true.
+Most people think that to cool down your garage, you need to position a fan at the back of the garage to push the hot air out, but actually, the opposite is true.

-To cool off a garage that has an overhead door and no windows, you’ll want to position your fan right in front of the open overhead door, off to either side.
+To cool off a garage with an overhead door and no windows, you’ll want to position your fan right in front of the open overhead door, off to either side.
 Make sure your fan is facing so that air blows into the garage.

-Next, you’ll want to angle the fan so that it’s somewhat facing the center of the garage.
+Next, you should angle the fan so it’s somewhat facing the center of the garage.

-The same positioning goes for either a wall-mounted fan or a floor-standing fan.
+This applies to both a wall-mounted fan and a floor-standing fan.

-If you’ve got an extra fan lying around or you’ve chosen to take on this method with two fans, take your other fan and position it on the direct opposite side of the first fan.
-However, you want to make sure your second fan is facing so that air blows out of the garage.
+This method also works if you’ve got an extra fan lying around or want to increase airflow with multiple fans.
+Take the second fan and position it on the direct opposite side of the first fan.
+However, you want to ensure your second fan is facing to blow the air out of the garage.

-Again, whether you’re using wall-mounted fans or floor-standing fans, the positioning is the same.
+Again, the positioning is the same whether you’re using wall-mounted or floor-standing fans.

-If you can adjust the height of either fan, adjust your first fan (blowing air into the garage) so that it’s lower than the second fan (blowing air out of the garage).
+If you can adjust the height of either fan, adjust your first fan (blowing air into the garage) to aim lower than the second fan (blowing air out of the garage).

-When the second fan is positioned higher than the first fan, it catches the hot air as it rises and pulls it out of the garage (source).
+When the second fan is positioned higher, it catches the hot air as it rises and pulls it out of the garage.

-If your garage has both an overhead door and a window (or several), the method for cooling it off is relatively similar to the method outlined above.
+If your garage has both an overhead door and a window (or several), you need to make some adjustments.
+However, the basic principle is the same as the method outlined above.

 Make sure the windows in your garage can actually open.
-If they can’t, you’ll want to refer to the first cooling method.
+You’ll want to refer to the first cooling method if they can’t.

 The idea is still the same – you want to bring cool air in and push hot air out.

 Your first fan should again be the fan that brings cold air into the garage.
-For this cooling method, you might be placing the fan in the same place as the above method.
+For this cooling method, you might position the fan in the same place as the above method.
 However, you might not.

 Consider where the shadiest and coolest part of your garage is.
 That’s where your first (or only, if you’re only using one fan) fan should be positioned.

-If your fan is being positioned on either side of the overhead door (whichever side is shadier/cooler), angle it so air blows towards the open window(s).
+When placing a fan on either side of the overhead door, angle it to blow air towards the open window(s).
+Choose whichever side of your garage is shadier/cooler.

-If your garage has windows or another opening at the back of the garage, position your first fan right at the opening of the overhead door (on whichever side is shadier/cooler) and keep it angled straight on so air flows right towards the back.
+If your garage has windows at the back, position your first fan at the front of your garage on whichever side is shadier/cooler.
+Then, angle it to push airflow directly towards the rear windows.

 This method will still work with only one fan, but if you want to implement it with two, that’s even better.